 Keratoconus is marked by a progressive thinning of the cornea, the transparent dome-shaped front surface of the eye.
 As the cornea becomes thinner, it bulges outward and develops a cone-like shape.
 This irregular shape prevents light from being properly focused through the cornea toward the back of the eye.

 People with keratoconus notice that their vision becomes blurry, and this symptom rapidly progresses (over a few months), usually beginning in their late teen or early adult years.
 Other symptoms include double vision and sensitivity to light.
-In most people with keratoconus, the vision distortion is worse in one eye than in the other eye.
+In most people with this condition, the vision distortion is worse in one eye than in the other eye.

 “Keratoconus may be suspected in someone who requires frequent changes to his or her corrective eyeglass or contact lens prescription or who has glare that is not improved after new glasses,” says Dr. Volker.